vickyysiahaan/ModbusTCP2MQTT/README.md

 # MODBUSTCP2MQTT

-This a python program to read data from modbus tcp devices and then publish them to mqtt topics.
+This is a python program to read data from modbus tcp devices and then publish them to mqtt topics.
 Configuration can be set by only editing JSON files.

 What you need to know:
 1. I assume you: